 Fig. 4.
-Sankey Diagram
+Sankey diagram

 Fig. 5.
-Material Damage by Corrosion
+Material damage by corrosion

 Table 3.
-Material Loss Per Year
+Material loss per year

-- · · · Material loss per year [μm]
+Environment Material loss per year [μm]

-Environment Zn Brass Copper Non-alloy steel
+Zn Brass Copper Non-alloy steel

-Country air 1 - 3 下 4 ⊾ 2 ⊾ 80
+Country air 1 - 3 ≤ 4 ≤ 2 ≤ 80

-City air ∇ 6 下 4 ⊾ 2 ► 270
+City air ≤ 6 ≤ 4 ≤ 2 ≤ 270

-Industry air 6 - 20 ⊼ 8 下 4 下 170
+Industry air 6 - 20 ≤ 8 ≤ 4 ≤ 170

 This table clearly documents the dependence of material losses on the aggressiveness of the environment.
 Even a well-known expert Prof. Peter Jost in his colossal work The Jost Report said that corrosion, friction and wear cost the world astronomic sums of money every year.
 Unfortunately, even the largest authorities in the field of climatology could not convince.
-Neither did Günter Verheugen, a former European Commissioner for Industry, who said: "I firmly believe that politicians should create the conditions to make environmental protection attractive to businesses."
+And neither did Günter Verheugen, a former European Commissioner for Industry, who said: "I firmly believe that politicians should create the conditions to make environmental protection attractive to businesses."
 Until "Mr. COVID 19" had to come to convince.

+Conclusion

+"Five Minutes Before Twelve" is the title of this post which indicates the severity of the current pandemic situation.
+Maybe it's a little far-fetched, but in any case, the coronavirus is a warning to humanity.

+Thanks to extensive preventive measures and an effective vaccine, we will certainly manage the pandemic, but that is only the solution to the consequence.
+Wouldn't it be better to address the cause?